francisco-rodriguez-cuenca/reinforcement_learning_tracker/20230416/EmpiricalDesign.md

 * Recent studies have highlighted how popular algorithms are sensitive to hyperparameter sttings and implementation details, and that common empirical practice leads to weak evidence.
 * This manuscript represents both a call to action and a comprehensive resource on how to do good experiments on Reinforcement Learning.
 * Covers:
-  * Statistical Assumptions underlying common performance measures
+  * Statistical assumptions underlying common performance measures
   * how to properly chracterize performance variation and stability
   * hypothesis testing
   * comparing multiple agents